intosins/amazon-sign-in-clone-create-account-clone/README.md

-# Amazon Sign-in Clone and Amazon Create Account Clone
+# Amazon sign-in clone with Amazon create account clone

 ![Icon1](images/amazon2.ico)

-Amazon Sign-in Clone with Amazon Create Account Clone is a HTML clone of Amazon sign-in and create account page.
+Amazon sign-in clone with Amazon create account clone is a HTML, CSS, JS clone of Amazon sign-in and create account page.

 I am not responsible for any damage caused using this clone of Amazon sign in and Amazon create account clone.